Business structure types: limited company vs sole trader vs partnership

 This is something you decide at the outset, but can change later on if it becomes desirable.
 In the UK there are four popular types of business structure.

-The different types of business structure:
+What are the different types of business structure?

-sole trader
+Sole trader

-limited company (Ltd)
+Limited company (Ltd)

-limited liability partnership (LLP)
+Limited liability partnership (LLP)

 All of these business structures have advantages and disadvantages, depending on factors such as the size of your business, the nature of your business and your future plans for it.